SiphoZ/WikiMedia_Search/README.md

 # README

-This Projwct was created to test and explore the real world application of APIs.
+This Project was created to test and explore the real world application of APIs.

 * Ruby version : Ruby 2.5.1